Plagiarism & Cheating

 Reporting cheating

-In the case that a student has cheated on an exam or a significant assignment:
+In the case that a student has cheated on an exam or a major assignment:

 Cheating prevention